RichardSobreiro/shopping-cart-java/README.md

 ## Run Localy

-To run the application locally we need have docker installed.
+To test the application locally and debug the automated tests we need to have docker installed.
 Whith that said you can run the following commands in order to setup the local mongo database (Windows):
 ```
 docker-compose up